 How To Smoke Salmon on the Traeger Grill?

 I'm shocked at how easy it was to get into proper smoking.
 Living in a downtown Toronto condo with multiple rules (mostly a long list of NO's), I can still enjoy amazing smoked meats and other foods.

 All you do is place your brined salmon on the preheated grill at the proper temperature and then baste it every hour, on the hour, for up to 4 hours total.

 I set my timer for 60-minute intervals as a reminder to get up and baste.

 How Long Should Salmon Be Smoked?

 No longer than 4 hours really.
-After that, you’re getting into salmon jerky territory — which is also incredibly delicious (recipe coming soon) and lasts a lot longer.
+After that, you're getting into salmon jerky territory — which is also incredibly delicious and I have a recipe for how to make salmon jerky here: